Mental Health Care Plan in Australia: What it Means For You

 How do I Get a Mental Health Plan?

-All you have to do is visit your GP to receive a mental health care plan.
+All you have to do is visit your GP, who will assess your eligibility to receive a mental health care plan.
 They will assess your situation and design a plan that best fits your needs.

 What If I Don’t Like My Psychologist?